SUI-Components/frontend-pre-commit-rules/README.md

 ----

 # JS Syntax
-The following lines are a summary of the JS syntax and rules you must follow in order to
+The following lines are a summary of the JS syntax and rules you must follow in order to be able to commit your changes.
+Every rule has its own level of acceptance:

+- **Allowed** > You can use whatever is specified in this rule.
+- **Warning** > If you don't follow this rule you'll get a warning alert in console.
+- **Error** > You are not allowed to omit this rule.

 ### No Alert
 **Error** > Alert is often used while debugging code, which should be removed before deployment to production.,